How to Plan a Perfect Zion National Park Itinerary (2 Days)

 We stopped at Scout Lookout because we didn’t feel comfortable with the conditions and number of people.
 And we regret nothing.

-Getting a Permit for the Angels Landing Trail (New in 2022!)
+Getting a Permit for the Angels Landing Trail (Updated for 2023)

 There are two ways to get a permit.